 - Obsessions include fear of germs or contamination, unwanted or forbidden thoughts about sex or violence, fear of punishment from religious taboos, fear of accidental harm, fear of intentional harm to oneself or others, aggressive thoughts toward oneself, and needing things to be in a symmetrical order.

 - Compulsions include excessive cleaning or hand-washing, needing things arranged in a particular way, repeatedly checking things, and compulsive counting.

-People who struggle with OCD may recognize both obsessions and compulsions but are unable to control their behavior, or they may not recognize their behavior as abnormal, intrusive, disruptive, or excessive.
+People who struggle with OCD may recognize both obsessions and compulsions but cannot control their behavior, or they may not recognize their behavior as abnormal, intrusive, disruptive, or excessive.
 Genetics, environment, and brain structure are all risk factors for developing OCD.
 Treatments include a combination of talk therapy and medication, with antidepressants being the most effective approach to improving OCD symptoms.

 People who have OCD work best away from the public.
 They work well on their own with frequent check-ins from managers.
 Working in retail or public-facing positions can be very detrimental to the health of someone with OCD.
-Writing or computer programming, especially if these jobs have flexible time at home, can be beneficial.
+Writing or computer programming can be beneficial, especially if these jobs are remote or hybrid.

 Substance Use Disorders

 While substance abuse is not specifically a mental health condition, abusing substances can increase symptoms of mental illness or be a sign of increasing mental illness.
 In 2021, 9.2 million American adults had both a substance use disorder and a mental illness.

 Abusing substances at work or coming to work inebriated can lead to unsafe conditions for other employees.
 This is especially true for anyone working with heavy machinery.
 Truck driving, delivery driving, construction work, and other types of physical labor are much more dangerous if the person is intoxicated.